-- Work within a relevant legal and ethical framework - Develop cultural competence - Provide care for children - Provide care for babies and toddlers - Use appropriate learning frameworks to guide practice - Provide an emergency first aid response in an education and care setting
+- · Work within a relevant legal and ethical framework - Develop cultural competence - Provide care for children - Provide care for babies and toddlers - Use appropriate learning frameworks to guide practice - Provide an emergency first aid response in an education and care setting

-Electrotechnology (Pre-Vocational)
+Electrotechnology (Electrical Pre-Apprenticeship)

-Electrotechnology (Pre-Vocational) provides participants with the knowledge and skills to achieve competencies that will enhance their employment prospects in the engineering or engineering-related industries.
+Electrotechnology (Electrical Pre-Apprenticeship) provides participants with the knowledge and skills to achieve competencies that will enhance their employment prospects in the electrical/electronics industries in areas such as electrical, renewable energy, air conditioning/refrigeration and instrumentation.
 It enables participants to gain a recognised credential and to make informed choices in relation to vocation and career paths.